Saturday, October 19, 2019

 "Yes," Clyde whispered.

-“He came from the slag piles.
+"He came from the slag piles.
 The large hills at the end of Cherry.
-Dirt dug up to form the new mines.
-The hills covered the old tunnels when they made new mine to replace the fire raged tunnels.
-Those men and children died were never removed.
+The dirt was dug up to form the new mines.
+The hills covered the old tunnels when they made a new mine to replace the fire-raged tunnels.
+Those men and children who died were never removed.
 The widows of these men and mothers of those children came mostly from Italy.
 They cursed the land.
-And created the Italian miner out of their anger and hate.
+And created the Italian Miner out of their anger and hate.
 One night he came to my house.
 My mom was in bed.
 My dad was at the new mine.
-I was asleep but the heat in the air woke me up.
+I was asleep, but the heat in the air woke me up.
 My covers had been removed.
 I got up and looked around.
 Grabbed my covers and laid back down.
 The whispers and giggles were coming from down the hall.
-I called out for my mom, but she didn’t answer.
-‘Mom’ I yelled out again.
+I called out for my mom, but she didn't answer.
+'Mom,' I yelled out again.
 I saw shadows on the hallway walls running, so I got up to investigate.
-When I peered around my door, I saw my mom’s door was ajar.
+When I peered around my door, I saw my mom's door was ajar.
 I heard giggles and footsteps.
 It sounded like kids playing.
-I slowly walked down the hall until I got to my mom’s door.
+I slowly walked down the hall until I reached my mom's door.
 I was afraid.
 But I looked inside.
 I saw my mom sitting up in bed.
-She didn’t say anything.
-The fire light from the fireplace slightly gave light to her face.
+She didn't say anything.
+The firelight from the fireplace slightly gave light to her face.
 Her eyes were open wide.
 The reflection of the fire was interrupted by a figure standing in front of her.
-‘Mom?’
+'Mom?'
 I said.
-There was a push and I was laid out on the hardwood floor.
+There was a push, and I was laid out on the hardwood floor.
 In front of me was these boots.
 I smelt burnt flesh and burning wood.
-And that’s when he spoke.
+And that's when he spoke.

 The children stopped giggling and began to boo."

-“Oh, but he did.
+"Oh, but he did.
 He did much worse.
-But that’s not what I want to talk about.
-I need to know why you stayed with James after the fires?”
+But I want to talk about something else.
+I need to know why you stayed with James after the fires?"

 "He's my husband.
 We have people here that depend on us."